vittoriomta/t1-extractor/README.md

 If you go back to the main page '/' there is a button for deleting the files imported and created so you can run it again.

-For our team is been a great improvement beacuse we spend a lot of time for creating the documents of our train's departure.
+For our team is been a great improvement beacuse we spend a lot of time creating the documents for our train's departure.

 From 40/45 minuts of work time we reduced to about 10 minutes with this applications.
 If you work with this kind of document (Europe probably), this project will definitely be usefull.